alexlusco/alexlusco.github.io/research.md

 2018\.
 The police foundation’s rise: Implications of public policing’s dark money. *The British Journal of Criminology*, 58(4), 824-844. (with K. Walby, R.K.
 Lippert)

 2017\.
-Hannah Arendt and the art of secrecy; or, the fog of Cobra Mist. *International Political Sociology*, 11(1), 5-20. (with.
-W. Walters)
+Hannah Arendt and the art of secrecy; or, the fog of Cobra Mist. *International Political Sociology*, 11(1), 5-20. (with W. Walters)

 2017\.
 Criteria for quality in qualitative research and use of freedom of information requests in the social sciences. *Qualitative research*, 17(5), 537-553. (with K. Walby)